-We do not foresee any impact on the entity's ability to continue as a Going Concern and the Parent has committed to providing additional funding in the event that it is required to fund the Partnership's continuing operations.
-Refer note 2 for more details.
+We do not foresee any impact on the entity's ability to continue as a Going Concern for the next twelve months and the Parent has committed to providing additional funding in the event that it is required to fund the Partnership's continuing operations.
+Refer to note 2 for more details.